rbmarliere/build_eos/README.md

 # build_eos

-This tool is intended to keep it simple the building of EOS.IO software in Funtoo
+This tool is intended to keep it simple when building EOS.IO software in Funtoo

 Sample snippet for including in a shell runcom file (e.g. ~/.bashrc):